-The Card Transaction Campaign gives you an opportunity to bring your tax affairs up to date if you are in business and accept credit or debit card payments.
+The Card Transaction Programme gives you an opportunity to bring your tax affairs up to date if you are in business and accept credit or debit card payments.

 If you have not registered with HM Revenue and Customs (HMRC) or have failed to declare all income, you’ll need to tell HMRC about the income you haven’t declared by making a voluntary disclosure.

 This opportunity is for you if:

 - you accept card and cash payment transactions for goods or services

 - you have under-declared UK tax liabilities

 You need to tell HM Revenue and Customs (HMRC) if you either:

 - have failed to declare all your income

 This is called a ‘voluntary disclosure’.
 To get the best terms, contact HMRC and tell them you want to take part in the campaign.